 There are a few additional promos that are available at CoinPoker.
 They serve as a way for the site to deliver extra incentives back to the players over time.

-There's ₮15,000 in prizes to be won every month for CoinPoker's tournament players.
+There's ₮5,000 in prizes to be won every week for CoinPoker's tournament players.
 Points toward the leaderboard are determined by the field size, a player's finishing position, and the buyin amount.
 Anyone who registers for a tournament before it begins will get a 10% bonus on points.
+Also, those paying the community contribution in CHIP tokens receive a 50% leaderboard points boost.
+Freebuys, freerolls, and satellites do not count toward the MTT leaderboard.

-You will see a Flyby Freebuy Satellite tourney listed in the lobby several times per day.
-This type of freeroll costs nothing to enter, but you can rebuy and add-on in these hyperturbo games for just ₮0.25.
+You will see a Bankroll Starter Freeroll tourney listed in the lobby several times per day.
+This type of freeroll costs nothing to enter, and the top participants receive tickets to small-stakes MTTs.
+The specific target event varies a bit, but the buyin is usually between 0.20 and 1 USDT.

 The software for the poker client at CoinPoker is supplied by TGLab, not one of the leading development houses in the online gaming realm.
 One of the few other poker operators that employ TGLab products is TonyBet Poker.
 Antanas “Tony G” Guoga is connected to both TonyBet and CoinPoker, so perhaps he was in some way involved in choosing this gaming client.